 Read more about Spring 2014 advising and registration.

 We are very pleased to announce that, due to a gift from a generous donor, we will be able to offer need-based scholarships of $500 for up to 10 students to help defray the costs of traveling to the Bologna Children’s Book Fair.
 Read more about this exciting opportunity being offered as part of the Special Topics course during the spring semester — International K-12 Books and Trip to the Children’s Book Fair in Bologna, Italy.

 We will offer a three-credit course on British Collections and Archives in England, May 20–June 2, 2014.
 The trip will include visits to libraries in London, Oxford, Stratford-Upon-Avon and Birmingham, as well as lectures at Wroxton College, where the program will be based.
 See the draft course outline for additional details.

 Rutgers MLIS Program Earns the Strongest Endorsement Possible from the American Library Association

-The Committee on Accreditation (COA) of the American Library Association (ALA) has voted to grant reaccreditation for the maximum possible term of 7 years to the Master of Library and Information Science program of the Rutgers School of Communication and Information.
-This decision was made at the Committee meeting on January 23, 2012 at the ALA’s annual meeting in Dallas.
+The Committee on Accreditation (COA) of the American Library Association (ALA) has voted to grant reaccreditation for the maximum possible term of seven years to SC&I's Master of Library and Information Science program.
+This decision was made at the committee meeting on Jan.
+23, 2012, at the ALA’s annual meeting in Dallas.